shivangidas/100-days-of-code/log.md

 **Thoughts** : Aaaarrggghh!
 Too much info in very little time.
 I'll probably go through notes tomorrow.
 Things are not sinking in completely.

 **Link(s) to work** : https://github.com/shivangidas/100-days-of-code/tree/master/machine-learning-ex2/ex2

+### Day 6: April 12th, 2018, Thursday

+**Today's Progress**:  In ML, watched a video on neural network.
+No coding involved, hence worked a little with angular-cli.
+Fun fact: serve app on '0.0.0.0' instead of 'localhost', then use your IP address to run it on your phone.
+We have a mobile app now!

+**Thoughts** : Angular has TypeScript, it's not javascript.

+**Link(s) to work** : https://github.com/shivangidas/MEAN_App